-Jill Murphy’s stories about the Large family were huge favourites of mine when I was teaching and it is lovely to share them with my daughter who finds the children’s antics very funny.
+All In One Piece describes Mr and Mrs Large’s preparations for having a rare night out, just the two of them.
+Jill Murphy’s stories about the Large family were huge favourites of mine when I was teaching and it’s lovely to share them with my daughter who finds the children’s antics very funny.
 I see the books slightly differently now that I am a parent, I empathise more with the problems that Mr and Mrs Large have when they are exhausted at the end of the day or need time to themselves!

 The Story: Mr and Mrs Large are going to the annual dinner dance and Granny is babysitting.
 Granny tries to keep the children busy while Mr and Mrs Large are getting ready but inevitably the children make it upstairs and interrupt their preparations.
 After sending them all downstairs Mrs Large gets ready but then goes out blissfully unaware that she has paint on the back of her dress!